jhburns/3GCI/Documentation/Folders.md

 - */themes/GCI/scr/js*: All the front-end custom javascript files needed

-- */themes/GCI/scr/img*: Images needed in the site
+- */themes/GCI/scr/img*: Images needed in the site, make sure that every file is named differently here

+- */themes/GCI/scr/img/blog*: Where blog images should all be added

 - */themes/GCI/static*: non-compiled static files, only the favicon for now (Version 0.3.2)